-LED light has many benefits, but there are still things that can be done better, such as colour reproduction and colour temperature.
-Today, most premium lamps are between 70-75 CRI (colour rendering index) and 5-7000 Kelvin (temperature).
-This means that in different situations it is difficult to determine the material quality due to colours becoming misleading and contrasts being unclear which affects, among other things, the distance assessment.
+LED light has many benefits, but there are still things that can be done better, such as color reproduction and color temperature.
+Today, most premium lamps are between 70-75 CRI (color rendering index) and 5-7000 Kelvin (temperature).
+This means that in different situations it is difficult to determine the material quality due to colors becoming misleading and contrasts being unclear which affects, among other things, the distance assessment.

 After several years of research and development, we developed a prototype Hi-CRI work light that we began testing on snow removal machines.
 Moving further in our development we also tested the work lights in other environments as well, such as quarries and forestry.

 “Our new LED work lights measure 90-95 CRI, which means that we are now approaching the same light quality as with incandescent lamps, i.e. 90-100 CRI,” explains Claes Laitinen, Product Developer at TYRI.

 Testing the new LED work lights in real world environments, provided TYRI with excellent feedback from operators.
 However, raising the light quality of the LED light has long been at the expense of brightness.

 One of the biggest challenges faced was to increase the quality of the light whilst delivering the right number of lumens.
 TYRI has achieved this and the Hi-CRI LED work light delivers approximately 3200 effective lumen.